PrincetonUniversity/STELLOPT/README_mscompile.md

 pacman -S mingw-w64-x86_64-msmpi  #  SEE NOTE ON MPI BELOW pacman -S mingw-w64-x86_64-hdf4 mingw-w64-x86_64-hdf5

+----- the MSYS version of msmpi comes with headers for fortran mpi
+----- you have to manually compile the fortran modules yourself before proceeding (see README_msmpi.md)

 ============

-SCALAPACK is available from a developer that is pushing to the main MSYS-REPO
+#  SCALAPACK is available from a developer that is pushing to the main MSYS-REPO
+#  SEE

 cd ~
 mkdir src